bigfootdood/bigfootdood.github.io/about.md

 I made this site using a jekyll template site called dactl made by **Melangue**

 Here is a link to the original Repo: [dactl](https://github.com/melangue/dactl)

+As for this spinning background, it is a sculpture I made in Oculus Medium.
+It is actually a human head if seen from the right angle.